rmakki/retrofire/README.md

         b- If you are using Google OAuth2 access token FirebaseSvc fbSvc = new FirebaseSvc(FIREBASE_REF, "access_token", "<GoogleOAuth2Token>", false);

+OR

-2- Add the authentication parameters as a parameter to each Retrofire request
+2- Adding the authentication parameters as a parameter to each Retrofire request

         a- If you are using Firebase ID Tokens fbSvc.addQueryParam("auth","<FirebaseIDToken>");